svmiller/stevedata/cran-comments.md

 `devtools::check_rhub()` suggested a few handshake errors for otherwise valid URLs that would render in a browser.
 These concerned source/detail URLs for the `LTPT` and `LTWT` documentation files.
 Rather than fight it, or try to belabor the point to CRAN, I elected to remove the URLs in lieu of text descriptions of these URLs.
 There are still two notes that emerge from this check.
 One is a possibly misspelled word in the DESCRIPTION entry ("workflow").
 That is a false positive.
 The other is the size of the data directory, which I explained above should not be happening.

+An automatic inspection suggested possibly invalid URLs in the `co2emissions.Rd` and `README.md` files.
+In the first case, that FTP link is valid and that error should be interpreted as a false positive.
+In the other two cases, those links go to the Github repository and are valid.

 ## Downstream dependencies

 This is a simple data package and there are no downstream dependencies to note.
 The `NEWS.md` file outlines changes to this package relative to previous versions.
 Given the nature of this R package, it's basically the addition of new data sets.